-When translated into the most fundamental empirical level -- to two clicks in $2\times 2 =4$ respective detectors, a single click on each side -- the resulting differences
+When translated into the most fundamental empirical level---to two clicks in $2\times 2 =4$ respective detectors, a single click on each side---the resulting differences

 signify a critical difference with regards to the occurrence of joint events: both classical and quantum systems perform the same at the three points $\theta \in \{0, \frac{\pi}{2},\pi\}$.
-In the region $0 < \theta <\frac{\pi}{2}$, $\Delta E $ is strictly positive, indicating that quantum mechanical systems ``outperform'' classical ones with regard to the production of {\em unequal pairs} ``$+-$'' and ``$-+$,'' as compared to equal pairs ``$++$'' and ``$--$.''
+In the region $0 < \theta <\frac{\pi}{2}$, $\Delta E $ is strictly positive, indicating that quantum mechanical systems ``outperform'' classical ones with regard to the production of {\em unequal pairs} ``$+-$'' and ``$-+$'', as compared to equal pairs ``$++$'' and ``$--$''.
 This gets largest at $\theta_{\text{max}}=\text{arcsin}({2}/{\pi}) \approx 0.69$; at which point the differences amount to 38\% of all such pairs, as compared to the classical correlations.
-Conversely, in the region $ \frac{\pi}{2} < \theta <\pi $, $\Delta E $ is strictly negative, indicating that quantum mechanical systems ``outperform'' classical ones with regard to the production of {\em equal pairs} ``$++$'' and ``$--$,'' as compared to unequal pairs ``$+-$'' and ``$-+$.''
+Conversely, in the region $ \frac{\pi}{2} < \theta <\pi $, $\Delta E $ is strictly negative, indicating that quantum mechanical systems ``outperform'' classical ones with regard to the production of {\em equal pairs} ``$++$'' and ``$--$'', as compared to unequal pairs ``$+-$'' and ``$-+$''.
 This gets largest at $\theta_{\text{min}}= \pi -\text{arcsin}({2}/{\pi}) \approx 2.45$.
 Stronger-than-quantum correlations~\cite{popescu-97,popescu-2014} could be of a sign functional form $ E_{\text{s},2,2}(\theta )= \text{sgn} (\theta-\pi /2 ) $~\cite{svozil-krenn}.

-In correlation experiments these differences are the reason for violations of Boole's (classical) conditions of possible experience.
-Therefore, it appears not entirely unreasonable to speculate that the non-classical behaviour already is expressed and reflected at the level of these two-particle correlations, and not in need of any violations of the resulting inequalities.
+In correlation experiments, these differences are the reason for violations of Boole's (classical) conditions of possible experience.
+Therefore, it appears not entirely unreasonable to speculate that the non-classical behavior already is expressed and reflected at the level of these two-particle correlations, and not in need for any violations of the resulting inequalities.

-\section{Min-max principle}
+\subsection{Min-Max Principle}

-Violation of Boole's (classical) conditions of possible experience by the quantum probabilities, correlations and expectations are indications of some sort of non-classicality; and are often interpreted as certification of quantum physics, and quantum physical features~\cite{belrand2010,Um-2013}.
+Violation of Boole's (classical) conditions of possible experience by the quantum probabilities, correlations, and expectations are indications of some sort of non-classicality; and are often interpreted as certification of quantum physics, and quantum physical features~\cite{belrand2010,Um-2013}.
 Therefore it is important to know the extent of such violations; as well as the experimental configurations (if they exist~\cite{specker57}) for which such violations reach a maximum.